 Q: How do I get a real jump-scare hit?

 A: Use template 10 with dead-silent intro and massive orchestral impact at 0:10.
-Generate 4 takes — silence quality varies.
+Generate 4 takes, because the quality and length of the opening silence varies run to run.
+Pick the take with the cleanest gap before the slam.

-Q: My horror cue sounds like a thriller, not horror — fix?
+Q: My horror cue sounds like a thriller, not horror.
+How do I fix it?

-A: Drop BPM below 70, add dissonant cluster and reversed risers, remove any major-key uplift words.
+A: Drop BPM below 70, add dissonant cluster and reversed risers, and remove any major-key or uplifting words.
+Thriller cues sit in tense-but-tonal territory; horror needs the dissonance.

 Q: Can I layer child voices?

-A: Use child humming not lyrics.
-Suno renders humming better than spoken-word-style child voices.
+A: Use child humming, not lyrics.
+Suno v5.5 renders sustained humming far more convincingly than spoken-word child lines, which tend to come out robotic.